wp-plugins/google-analyticator/readme.txt

 === Google Analyticator ===
 Contributors: VideoUserManuals
-Tags: stats, statistics, google, analytics, google analytics, tracking, widget Requires at least: 3.2
+Tags: stats, statistics, google, analytics, dashboard, google analytics, tracking, widget, marketing,pageviews,visits Requires at least: 3.2
-Tested up to: 4.0
+Tested up to: 4.2
 Stable tag: 6.4.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds the necessary JavaScript code to enable Google Analytics.
-Includes widgets for Analytics data display.
+Easily view your Google Analytics and real-time statistics inside WordPress!
+Makes it super simple to add your tracking code too.

 == Description ==

-Google Analyticator is back!
-Google Analyticator adds the necessary JavaScript code to enable Google Analytics logging on any WordPress blog.
+Google Analyticator makes it super easy to view Google Analytics within your WordPress dashboard.
 This eliminates the need to edit your template code to begin logging.
 Google Analyticator also includes several widgets for displaying Analytics data in the admin and on your blog.

-For a video explaining the simple installation process, please [visit the new home of Google Analyticator](http://www.videousermanuals.com/google-analyticator/?utm_campaign=analyticator&utm_medium=plugin&utm_source=description).

 = Features =